 “(With Westminster) it’s live TV, so there are time constraints.
 You have to be efficient and have a well-organized ring to get through it.
 And pray that you don’t trip.
 It’s always a fear for everyone.
 Once you’re out on the green carpet, you don’t want to trip and fall,” he says.

 Hoke, who has now judged twice at Westminster, selected (Grand Championship) GCh.
-Wenrick’s Don’t Stop Believing, a Shih Tzu, as the winner of the Toy Group this year, who is fed Purina® Pro Plan® Performance 30/20 Chicken & Rice.
+Wenrick’s Don’t Stop Believing, a Shih Tzu, as the winner of the Toy Group in 2016.
 Panda, as he is also known, captured Hoke’s attention by exemplifying what the breed should be.
 But having one great dog doesn’t mean the judging is a piece of cake.

 “Even though I didn’t pull some of the dogs out, there were really great dogs in there that didn’t even make the cut,” Hoke says of the group.
 “I think right now in our country, the Toy Group is one of the strongest groups, so it’s always a daunting challenge.”